 Method 3: Copying Playlist in the Steam Music Folder

 Try this method only if the above two methods do not work.
 That is because in this method you need to overwrite your playlist on the Steam music playlist.
-First, you need to create the playlist of the local music in one of the media players.
-Then copy that playlist file in the Steam music folder as shown below:
+First, you need to create a playlist of the local music in one of the media players.
+Then copy that playlist file to the Steam music folder as shown below:

 Note: You must have a media player such as VLC, through which you can create and save the playlist file.

 - Right-click on your music folder and choose Add to VLC media player’s Playlist option.

 - Click on File in the menu bar and choose Save Playlist to File option.

 - Change the file type to the M3U8 playlist and give it the file name ‘queue.m3u8‘.
 Click on the Save button to save the playlist.